 Nothing rivals the beauty, durability and functionality of natural slate.
-Innovative Construction & Roofing specializes in repairing, replacing and maintaining historic slate roofs throughout the St. Louis region.
-Our highly trained craftsmen have replaced more than 200 historic slate roofs and repaired hundreds more.
+Innovative Construction & Roofing specializes in repairing, replacing and maintaining historic slate roofs throughout the Austin area.
+Our highly trained craftsmen have replaced and repaired historic Austin slate roofs.

 Installation of slate roofing requires patience, care, an eye for detail and a true craftsman’s skill.
 Innovative has installed the entire range of slate roofing styles and systems, and is skilled in slate roof repairs.
 From custom graduations and a full palette of colors, to custom sizes and a wide range of finishes, we can install any pattern, size or style to match the historic look of your home.

 Natural slate roofing is available in three levels of quality—S1, S2, and S3.
 The highest-quality slate, S1, provides the longest life expectancy with regard to resistance to water absorption, weathering and breakage.
 Standing behind our commitment to excellence, Innovative offers a free upgrade to S1 grade slate from S2 or S3 slate.

 When properly installed, a natural slate roof requires relatively little maintenance and can easily last 100 years or more.
 Deciding whether an historic slate roof should be repaired or replaced can be difficult and each roof should be evaluated individually.